Helena Paparizou: Early life

-Paparizou was born on 31 January 1982 in Borås, Västergötland, Sweden; she was the youngest child of Greek parents Georgios Paparizos (1948–2008) and Efrosynë "Froso" Paparizou.
+Paparizou was born on 31 January 1982 in Borås, Västergötland, Sweden and raised in Örgryte, Gothenburg.
+She is the youngest child of Greek parents Georgios Paparizos (1948–2008) and Efrosynë "Froso" Paparizou.
 Paparizou's parents were from the Karditsa region in western Thessaly; she has a sister Aretë, known as Rita, and a brother Konstantinos, known as "Dinos."
 Paparizou's parents met and married in her mother's hometown and moved to Borås in 1970.
 In 1985, the family moved back to Greece to live in Volos with relatives because Paparizou had contracted asthma and her lungs could not cope with the cold Scandinavian climate.
 After two years, she was well enough for the family to return to live in Gothenburg, Sweden.
 As a result of the trip to Greece, Paparizou spoke Greek as a first language and did not make friends with many Swedish children, because she attended a Greek-language school.
 Paparizou continues to suffer from breathing problems and often carries an inhaler on-stage.